 Top 10 Benefits of Speaking at Search Engine Conferences

-On Tuesday instead of working I went to SES Hamburg (a leading search engine conference, sidenote for the uninitiated) for some fun.
-I showed off my great Panama hat (Yes, I tricked you, I don't actually wear sombreros!) and enjoyed telling 150+ people about social media.
+One day instead of working I went to SES Hamburg (a leading search engine conference, a side note for the uninitiated) to have some fun.
+I showed off my fair trade Panama hat (yes, I tricked you, I don’t actually wear sombreros!) and enjoyed telling 150+ people about social media.

-- Being told by a renown blogger and marketer that he is a "huge fan of my blog"
+- Being told by a renowned blogger and marketer that he is a “huge fan of my blog”

 - Meeting people from the largest national publishing houses who “want to do something with blogging and/or social media” and want me to ***